-Here are the steps you need to follow to activate the Undo Send option in your Gmail web client:
+Here’s how to retract an email in Gmail with the Undo Send option in your Gmail web client:

 - Click on the gear icon at the top right side of the screen.
 You will see a sidebar show up.

 - Click on See all settings here.
 This will take you to the settings page that contains all the Gmail settings.

 - Scroll down to find the Undo Send.
 Clicking on the box will show a drop-down menu that allows you to choose a duration.
 This includes five, ten, twenty, and thirty-second intervals.
 Choose the option that best suits you.